liyanrui/orez/README.md

 @
 ```

-The above is just example and it does not mean that we should write code like that.
+The above is just an example and it does not mean that we should write code like that.

 ## Tangle